Cygnux-Ltb/horizon/README.md

 Financial market connection Adaptor.

-[adaptor-ftdc]: The china future broker in use CTP counter system of Java JNI implement.
+[adaptor-ctp]: The china future broker in use CTP counter system of Java JNI implement.

 [adaptor-ib]: The interactivebrokers trading gateway of Java language implement.
 TODO